gatling/gatling/src/sphinx/developing_gatling/building_gatling.rst

 Introduction
 ============

-As stated in the :ref:`Licenses section <license>`, Gatling is divided into two subprojects :
+As stated in the :ref:`Licenses section <license>`, Gatling is divided into two sub-projects :

 * Gatling, the core engine
 * Gatling Highcharts, the charting engine